-Remote Management of Environmental and Social Impact Assessment: Small scale aquaculture in Myanmar1
+Remote Management of Environmental and Social Impact Assessment: Small scale aquaculture in Myanmar

--David A. Burack, contracting environmental consultant, Brooklyn, New York, USA, May 2021
+-David A. Burack, environmental consultant in private practice, May 2021

 "Necessity is the mother of invention." --ancient proverb

 As we have learned through this year of the pandemic, when there are obstacles to something that has to be done and the ordinary means of accomplishing that thing are not available, it is necessary to improvise.
 Many of us found that in order to complete overseas or out-of-doors field assignments, we had to develop "workarounds" in order to keep going.
 This paper briefly describes the basic principles and technology used by one international environmental consultant to keep going when the need and opportunity were present.
 The accompanying presentation illustrates some of the methods and technologies employed.